AnthonySteele/MvcRouteTester/README.md

     RouteAssert.HasApiRoute(config, "~/api/customer/1", HttpMethod.Get);

-This assertion will fail if the config does not contain an api route to the url "/api/customer/1" which responds to the Http Get method.
+This assertion will fail if the config does not contain an Api route to the url "/api/customer/1" which responds to the Http Get method.

     RouteAssert.ApiRouteDoesNotHaveMethod(config, "~/api/customer/1", HttpMethod.Post);

-This asserts that the route is valid, but that the controller there does not respond to the Http Post method.
+This asserts that the Api route is valid, but that the controller there does not respond to the Http Post method.

     RouteAssert.NoApiRoute(config, "~/pai/customer/1");

-This asserts that the route is not valid.
+This asserts that the api route is not valid.

 For more complete test examples, see the self-test code in MvcRouteTester.Test.